Unas: Evolution of religion and kingship

 The reigns of Djedkare Isesi and of Unas were a time of changes in Ancient Egyptian religion and in the ideology of kingship, changes that are first demonstrable under Unas.
-A statistical analysis of clay seal fragments bearing Horus names of pharaohs of the Fifth Dynasty points to a marked decline of the cult of the king during Unas' time on the throne.
-This continued under Unas' successor Teti, for whom we know only two seals bearing his Horus name.
+A statistical analysis of clay seal fragments bearing Horus names of pharaohs of the Fifth Dynasty points to a marked decline of the cult of the king during Unas's time on the throne.
+This continued under Unas's successor Teti, for whom we know only two seals bearing his Horus name.
 This trend reflects the lessening of the king's power in conjunction with the growth of the administration and priesthood.

 Meanwhile, the cult of Osiris was becoming more important with this god replacing the king as the guarantor of life after death for the pharaoh's subjects.
 The German Egyptologist Hartwig Altenmüller writes that for an Egyptian of the time "the [...] afterlife no longer depends on the relationship between the individual mortal and the king, [...] instead it is linked to his ethical position in direct relation to Osiris".
 In contrast, the cult of the sun god Ra was in apparent decline, even though Ra was still the most important deity of the Egyptian pantheon.
 Thus, Djedkare Isesi and Unas did not build a sun temple in contrast with most of their Fifth Dynasty predecessors.
 In addition, the names of Menkauhor Kaiu and Unas do not incorporate any reference to Ra, in rupture with a tradition which held since the reign of Userkaf, about a century earlier.
-The Pyramid Texts found in Unas' pyramid demonstrate the importance of Osiris and Ra in ancient Egyptian religion at the time.
+The Pyramid Texts found in Unas's pyramid demonstrate the importance of Osiris and Ra in ancient Egyptian religion at the time.
 Both gods were believed to play the key roles in accessing the afterlife, with Ra as the source of life and Osiris as the force through which the next life would be attained.

 Pyramid complex

 Unas had a pyramid built for himself in North Saqqara, between the pyramid of Sekhemkhet and the southwestern corner of the pyramid complex of Djoser, in symmetry with the pyramid of Userkaf located at the northeastern corner.
-In the process, workers leveled and covered older tombs located in the area, most notably the tomb of the Second Dynasty pharaoh Hotepsekhemwy (c.
+In the process, workers leveled and covered older tombs located in the area, most notably the tomb of the Second Dynasty king Hotepsekhemwy (c.
 2890 BC).

 The original Egyptian name of the pyramid was "Nefer Isut Unas", meaning "Beautiful are the places of Unas".
 The pyramid of Unas is the smallest of the pyramids completed during the Old Kingdom, having a square base of 57.7 × 57.7 m for a height of 43 m.